kcp-dev/generic-controlplane/README.md

 ## Contributing

 We ❤️ our contributors!
-If you're interested in helping us out, please check out [contributing to gcp](CONTRIBUTING.md).
+If you're interested in helping us out, please check out [contributing to Generic Control Plane](CONTRIBUTING.md).

 This community has a [Code of Conduct](./code-of-conduct.md).
 Please make sure to follow it.